What are mental models?

 Can you give an example on how to apply a mental model?

-Take “Margin of Safety” from Engineering as an example.
+Sure, let’s take “Margin of Safety” from Engineering as an example.
 Engineers use the concept to calculate the load a system can bear, beyond its actual capability.
 This detailed analysis can be used in Finance when investing.
 If you invest in Stock A, invest in at a price where your portfolio can bear 15% downside.
-There are numerous mental models that can be used outside of its primary discipline.

 Why only 100 mental models?

 As Warren Buffett says, "80 or 90 important models will carry about 90% of the freight in making you a worldly‑wise person."
-We've sourced models from each discipline that are important and will help you carry 90% of your frieght.
-Don't be lazy, figure the rest 10% out yourself.
+We've sourced models from major disciplines that are important and will help you carry 90% of the freight.

 How do I contact you?